 Cognitive disability usually occurs in different forms.
 The different types can be classified based on their symptoms.

 This is one of the most common forms of cognitive impairment, a reading disability proven to be genetic.
 People with dyslexia have difficulties decode and interpret the information they are reading.
-This is seen in their inadequate phonological processing ability.
+We may see this in their inadequate phonological processing ability.
 They experience difficulties with reading, spelling, writing, or understanding different languages.

 - ADHD (Attention Deficit Hyperactivity Disorder)

 This is a medical condition that affects the ability to sit still, focus, and pay attention to things around them; they tend to fidget or feel restless.
 This way, they quickly lose focus when given tasks and often act on impulse, which sometimes gets them in trouble.
 The condition usually develops during childhood, but sometimes it stays undiagnosed until adulthood or adolescence.
-The main problem for these people is that they are easily distracted, making specific web designs difficult to fully understand.
-They often experience difficulty in paying attention to details.
+I believe the main problem in situations as such is the lack of concentration.
+They may often experience difficulty in paying attention to details.

 - Brain injury

 This could be caused by several factors such as illness, stroke, Traumatic Brain Injury (TBI), meningitis, tumors in the brain, and more.
 So far, there is no accurate way to decide how a person’s brain reacts to a particular injury; hence brain injuries are different.
-It should also be noted that the extent of a person’s brain determines how well the individual can process information.
+The size of the brain plays a significant role to this also.